bluemutedwisdom/elma-doc/source/development/nomachinenx.rst

       rpm -i nxnode-3.5.0-9.x86_64.rpm
       rpm -i nxserver-3.5.0-11.x86_64.rpm

--  Edit the SSH server configuration file:
+-  Edit the SSH server configuration file

    ::

      vi /etc/ssh/sshd_config

 -  Look for the line that starts with AuthorizedKeysFile.
-Edit the line to be:
+Edit the line to be

    ::